Image of a bear

 plt.tight_layout()

 The next question is if certain types of species are more likely to be endangered?
-This can be answered by creating a new column called is_protected
+This can be answered by creating a new column called is_protected and including any species that had a value other than Least Concern.

 species['is_protected'] = species.conservation_status != 'Least Concern'

-to show the break down of each species type and protection status.
+Once the new column is created, group by category and is_protected to show the break down of each species type and protection status.

 It's easy to see that Birds, Vascular Plants, and Mammals have a higher absolute number of species protected.